 (Affiliate disclosure: I may receive a commission if you purchase something through links in this post.
 As an Amazon Associate I earn from qualifying puchases.
 See more details here:)

 One of my favorite ways to use up an abundance of zucchini is to make this dark chocolate chip zucchini bread recipe.

 The zucchini and the coconut oil in the bread make the texture rich and moist, and the chocolate is so decadent and delicious that is seems more like a chocolate bread than a zucchini bread, so it’s a great recipe for converting vegetable-haters and picky eaters too!

 I decided to call this recipe a dark chocolate chip zucchini bread because it doesn’t really look like your typical zucchini bread recipe.
-You can’t see the zucchini at all (even though there are two cups of it in there), and the color is dark like the color of chocolate cake.
+You can’t hardly see the zucchini at all (even though there are two cups of it in there), and the color is quite dark, almost a bit like the color of chocolate cake.

 One word of caution before we get to the recipe: As tempting as it may be to add more zucchini to the recipe if you have extra, I can tell you from experience that it will not end well.

 One time I added extra, and I thought it would be fine since it wouldn’t effect the taste or texture to add a bit more, but I hadn’t thought about the fact that the bread would continue to rise some as it baked and it ended up overflowing the pan and making an absolute mess in the oven.
 When I started to smell that horrible burnt sugar smell, I opened the door and found globs of burnt batter stuck all over the bottom of the oven and smoke pouring out (which set off the smoke detectors and sent my dog into a complete panic.)

 So, even if you have extra zucchini and you don’t want to waste it, please don’t add it to the batter unless you want to deal with an oven disaster!